-- Tres Leches Cake (Pasel de Tres Leches): This is a cold kind of dessert, a cake soaked in three kinds of milk, including evaporated milk, sweetened condensed milk, and cream.
+- Tres Leches Cake (Pasel de Tres Leches): This is a cold kind of dessert, a cake soaked in three types of milk, including evaporated milk, sweetened condensed milk, and cream.

-- Flan: A wobbly, golden-colored caramel custard with some more liquid caramel on top.
+- Flan: A wobbly, golden-colored caramel custard with some liquid caramel on top.

 Where to Eat and What You'll Pay

-International restaurants, cafes and coffee shops are common in well-trod areas.
+International restaurants, cafes, and coffee shops are typical in well-trod areas.
 However, local eateries and street vendors are the best places to try authentic Guatemala food (and less authentic, like fried chicken and french fries).
-Just remember the traveler's mantra: wash it, peel it, cook it or forget it.
+Just remember the traveler's mantra: wash it, peel it, cook it, or forget it.